-After a review of your x-rays, the radiologist uses an ultrasound to mark an area to insert the needle.
+The radiologist uses an ultrasound to mark an area to insert the needle.
 After this, the area is cleaned with soap.
 The skin around the site is numbed so you will have little pain.
 Most patients feel pressure, but not major pain.

 Using ultrasound, the doctor will take the tissue sample out with a special needle.
 We may take one or more samples.
 The tissue samples are then sent to the lab.

 You cannot eat or drink for 1 hour.

 You will have a bandage over where the sample was taken.
 You remain in bed for about 2 hours.
 You can still get up to use the bathroom but should call for the nurse for help.
 You may be at a greater risk of falling if you had sedation medicine.

 We will check your vitals and biopsy site often.
 After about 2 hours, you will be discharged if there are no problems.

 After the local numbing medicine wears off, you may feel some pain at the site.
 Your pain should not be severe, but you may feel sore.
 If you have pain, use Tylenol® or ibuprofen up to 3 times daily.
 You may talk to the doctor or nurse if you have questions about the dose.
 The pain should go away within the first 24 hours.

 Tell the nurse if you have new pain, nausea, vomiting, or chills.